dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 Finally, the app is built and run.
 The <xref:Aspire.Hosting.DistributedApplication.Run?displayProperty=nameWithType> method is provided by the .NET Aspire SDK, and is responsible for starting the app and all of its dependencies.
 For more information, see [.NET Aspire orchestration overview](../fundamentals/app-host-overview.md).

+> [!TIP]
+> The call to `AddRedis` creates a local Redis server for the app to use.
+If you'd rather simply point to an existing Redis server,

 ### .NET Aspire service defaults project

 The _*.ServiceDefaults_ project is a shared project that's used to manage configurations that are reused across the projects in your solution.
 This project ensures that all dependent services share the same resilience, service discovery, and OpenTelemetry configuration.
 A shared .NET Aspire project file contains the `IsAspireSharedProject` property set as `true`: